-The City of Malibu appreciates the Board of Supervisors' leadership in the development of the Safe, Clean Water Program and the extended efforts to engage cities in the stakeholder process to draft a parcel tax for stormwater compliance programs, drought preparedness, water quality, and water sustainability.
+The City of La Verne appreciates the Board of Supervisors leadership on the development of the Safe, Clean Water Program and the extended efforts to engage cities in the stakeholder process to draft a parcel tax for stormwater compliance programs, drought preparedness, water quality, and water sustainability.

-There is no question that a funding source is needed to assist the County and cities in meeting their currently unfunded obligations under their respective 2012 municipal separate storm sewer permits (MS4), which contain the most stringent water quality requirements in the country.
+There is no question that a funding source is needed to assist the County and cities in meeting their currently unfunded obligations under their respective 2012 municipal separate storm sewer permits (MS4) which contain the most stringent water quality requirements in the country.
 The Los Angeles County Department of Public Works has estimated that the total countywide capital costs to comply with the permits exceeds \$20 billion.
-For the City of Malibu, the 20-year life cycle costs to comply with the infrastructure improvement requirements of its MS4 permit is estimated at \$20,100,000.
-These improvements consist of Distributed Green Street Best Management Practices (BMPs), such as bioswales, biofiltration, and bioretention, typically constructed in the public right-of-way, designed to treat stormwater before it enters the storm drain system.
-The following specific Distributed Green Streets structural BMP projects are identified in the North Santa Monica Bay Enhanced Watershed Management Program (EWMP) for the City of Malibu to construct, operate and maintain:
+In the City of La Verne the costs to comply with our permit is estimated at \$125,000,000